Skip to main content

 Prerequisites

 Install Docker and Docker Compose before continuing.
-This option deploys Rootprint together with PostgreSQL and a bundled Quickwit instance.
+Rootprint requires Quickwit 0.9.0.
+The bundled Compose files pin quickwit/quickwit:v0.9.0.
+Earlier releases are not supported: some features are missing and others behave incorrectly.
+This option deploys Rootprint together with PostgreSQL and its embedded Quickwit search engine.
 Best for getting started quickly or running a self-contained setup.
 Download the Compose file and start the services:

 This starts three containers: